mehdi123dj/VIZ_API/README.md

 Also the ControlPanel is delimited by the blue rectangle.

 # Instalation and running process
-Follow the step for docker and then connect to http://localhost:8050/ to use the SaaS app
+Download the repository and store it in a directory then navigate to the corresponding directory and launch the following command :

 ## Docker
 With gpu